felicianotech/hugox/README.md

 hugoX isn't a hard fork of Hugo.
 Instead, it's what I'm calling a "parallel fork".
 Each release of Hugo will be incorporated back into hugoX.
-You can learn much more about Hugo and contribute that beaufitul from by visiting [the Hugo Readme](https://github.com/gohugoio/hugo/README.md).
+You can learn much more about Hugo and contribute to that beautiful project by visiting [the Hugo Readme](https://github.com/gohugoio/hugo/README.md).

 With hugoX, you'll always be able to do everything that you can do with Hugo, plus a little bit eXtra.

 ## Installation

-Hugo can be installed on the three major OSs as well as compiled from source.
+hugoX can be installed on the three major OSs as well as compiled from source.

 ### Linux